 Rashid Lombard’s photographs were displayed along with South African artists Karina Turok and Jonathan Shapiro’s works, and Keith Adams performed a reading.

 Rashid worked with Magnum, a major photography agency.
 He exhibited at various venues around the United States, coordinated sometimes by Rachel Weiss, an art curator and historian who was the head of the art department at Massaachusetts College of Art in Boston at the time.
 One of Lombard’s photography exhibitions took place at Boston University in 1986, where Keith Adams performed his poetry with Sathima Bea Benjamin and Windsong.

 This project was spearheaded by the late Albert Thomas, husband of Gladys Thomas.
-He wanted to put the play on together with prison inmates, and so approached Keith Adams, who was on the Correctional Services Board, in order to set it up.
-Thomas felt that because the play was first performed in San Quentin prison, where it had resonated with the inmates, South African prisons would also be the perfect fit for staging Waiting for Godot.
-For more than a year, inmates at Polsmoor did auditions, rehearsals and in the lead up to the play, were coached in various artistic disciplines like writing and painting, by Vakalisa members.
+He wanted to put the play on together with prison inmates and so approached Keith Adams, who was on the Correctional Services Board, in order to set it up.
+Thomas felt that, because the play was first performed in San Quentin prison, where it had resonated with the inmates, South African prisons would also be the perfect fit for staging Waiting for Godot.
+For more than a year, inmates at Pollsmoor did auditions, rehearsals and, in the lead up to the play, were coached in various artistic disciplines like writing and painting by Vakalisa members.